Business Loans

 If your application passes through the underwriting process and a lender approves your application, the next step will be to schedule a loan closing date.

-SBA Express Loans: 30-60 Days
+SBA Express loans: 30-60 days.

 Another popular Small Business Administration loan program is the SBA Express loan.
 With the SBA Express Program, qualified borrowers can receive up to $500,000 worth of funding for their businesses.
-And for loans of $25,000 and under, lenders do not have to require collateral from borrowers.
+And for loans of $50,000 and under, lenders do not have to require collateral from borrowers.

 After you complete your application for an SBA Express Loan, you can expect to receive a response from the Small Business Administration within 36 hours.
 However, the lender makes the final eligibility decision.
 From application to funding, the entire SBA Express Loan process could potentially take as little as 30 days.

 It is important to note that the federal government guarantees only up to 50% of SBA Express loans.
-By comparison, the SBA 7(a) loan features an 85% guarantee that lenders can rely on in the event of a default.
+By comparison, the SBA 7(a) loan features a 75% guarantee that lenders can rely on in the event of a default.
 As a result, SBA Express loans are riskier for SBA lenders to issue.
 So, they might not be as easy to qualify for, depending on the details of your loan application.

-SBA 504 Loan: 60-90 Days
+SBA 504 loan: 60-90 days.

 SBA 504 loans can be a helpful financing option for small business owners who need affordable financing options for certain types of commercial real estate purchases, machinery, or equipment.
 Eligible borrowers may receive up to $5 million in funding.
 For certain energy projects, the maximum loan amount may extend to $5.5 million.